dortania/OpenCore-Install-Guide/config.plist/alder-lake.md

 * **AvoidRuntimeDefrag**: YES
   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc.
 * **DevirtualiseMmio**: YES
-  * Reduces Stolen Memory Footprint, expands options for `slide=N` values and very helpful with fixing Memory Allocation issues on Z390.
-Requires `ProtectUefiServices` as well on IceLake and Z390 Coffee Lake.
+  * Reduces Stolen Memory Footprint, expands options for `slide=N` values and very helpful with fixing Memory Allocation issues , requires `ProtectUefiServices` as well for Z490, Z590, and Z690.
 * **EnableSafeModeSlide**: YES
   * Enables slide variables to be used in safe mode.
 * **EnableWriteUnprotector**: NO
   * This quirk and RebuildAppleMemoryMap can commonly conflict, recommended to enable the latter on newer platforms and disable this entry.
   * However, due to issues with OEMs not using the latest EDKII builds you may find that the above combo will result in early boot failures.
 This is due to missing the `MEMORY_ATTRIBUTE_TABLE` and such we recommend disabling RebuildAppleMemoryMap and enabling EnableWriteUnprotector.
 More info on this is covered in the [troubleshooting section](/troubleshooting/extended/kernel-issues.md#stuck-on-eb-log-exitbs-start).
-* **ProtectUefiServices**: NO
+* **ProtectUefiServices**: YES
-  * Protects UEFI services from being overridden by the firmware, mainly relevant for VMs, Icelake and Z390 systems'.
+  * Protects UEFI services from being overridden by the firmware, required for Z490.
-  * If on Z390, **enable this quirk**.
 * **ProvideCustomSlide**: YES
   * Used for Slide variable calculation.
 However the necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
 If the message `OCABC: All slides are usable!
 You can disable ProvideCustomSlide!` is present in your log, you can disable `ProvideCustomSlide`.
 * **RebuildAppleMemoryMap**: YES
   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this.
+* **ResizeAppleGpuBars**: -1
+  * Will reduce the size of GPU PCI Bars if set to zero when booting macOS.
+  * Setting other PCI Bar values is possible with this quirk, though can cause instabilities
+  * This quirk being set to zero is only necessary if Resizable GPU Bar Support is enabled in your firmware.
-* **SetupVirtualMap**: YES
+* **SetupVirtualMap**: NO
-  * Fixes SetVirtualAddresses calls to virtual addresses, shouldn't be needed on Skylake and newer.
-Some firmware like Gigabyte may still require it, and will kernel panic without this.
+  * Fixes SetVirtualAddresses calls to virtual addresses, however broken due to Comet Lake's memory protections.
+ASUS, Gigabyte and AsRock boards will not boot with this on.
 * **SyncRuntimePermissions**: YES
   * Fixes alignment with MAT tables and required to boot Windows and Linux with MAT tables, also recommended for macOS.
 Mainly relevant for RebuildAppleMemoryMap users.